 Yay.
 I got another country debut – and this time I finally set foot in South America!

 Peru is always on my travel bucket list and when I was in Los Angeles (yet again) last December, I figured I should visit Peru.
 What stopped me from going there for the last couple of years because of two reasons: safety and high altitude sickness (in Cusco).
 For quite some time, I was told Peru was unsafe, and I could be kidnapped by a drug lord the minute I walked out of the airport.
-After I went, I have to say Peru (at least the city center and tourist areas) is safe, and not a second I felt in danger.
+After I went, I have to say Peru (at least the city center and tourist areas) is safe, and not a second I feel in danger.
 As for high altitude sickness (in Cusco) – hmm, people reacted differently to the altitude, but 99% turned out fine (or not so many tourist visits there?).
 Just be prepared about some remedies (there are lots of them on the Internet – drink cocoa tea, high altitude sickness pills, move slowly, breathe slowly…. maybe I will talk about them more later) and don’t go further when it’s too rough.

 Once I got out of the fabulous new Boeing 787 Dreamliner operating by the LATAM from Los Angeles to Lima (& my new business class seats were great!), my Peru adventure started!